Przemysław Krych: Biography

 7 September 2024 - Gazeta Wyborcza publishes an interview with Przemyslaw Krych.
 Interview about his dentention and arrest.
 The interview opens: "I asked you for this interview because I want you to detail your experiences with the PiS judicial system.
 Today, we hear about the torture of Maciej Wąsik and Mariusz Kamiński, the martyrdom of Father Michał Olszewski detained in connection with grants from the infamous Justice Fund.
 Meanwhile, the cases involving businessmen targeted by the authorities, accused of corruption by Ziobro's prosecutors, have gone quiet.
 I’d like to break that silence.".

 30 September 2024 - The Parliamentary Assembly of the Council of Europe expressed concern regarding the politicisation of the State prosecution service in Poland.
 Issued a written declaration that urges the Polish Government to conduct a full and transparent audit of all cases flagged by members, civil society and media, dismiss prosecutors who abused power and hold them accountable while rehabilitating their victims including Przemysław Krych. the declaration mentions also: Paweł Wojtunik, Jakub Karnowski and other politically motivated cases, including: Piotr Osiecki, Maciej Bodnar, Michał Lubiński, Rafał Markiewicz, Bartosz Kramek, Tomasz Misiak, Wojciech Łączewski and Marcin Fall.

 29 November 2024, Adam Bodnar, Dariusz Korneluk, and Katarzyna Kwiatkowska received an "Appeal for a review of politically motivated prosecutorial proceedings from 2015 to 2023 and the rehabilitation of victims," including the case of Przemysław Krych.
 The appeal was signed by, among others, Marek Belka, Andrzej Blikle, Michał Boni, Władysław Frasyniuk, Jarosław Kurski, Agnieszka Holland, Open Dialogue Foundation, and the Polish Business Council.

 14 April 2025 - The District Prosecutor's Office in Lublin initiates an investigation concerning the abuse of power by the CBA and the Regional Prosecutor's Office in Katowice.

+20 May 2026 - During the debate “Challenges and Support Strategies in the Reconstruction Process of Ukraine”, organised by the Bronisław Geremek Foundation, Przemysław Krych spoke on issues related to European security and geopolitics.

+11 June 2026 - a coalition of business organizations, including the Polish Business Roundtable (Polska Rada Biznesu), Lewiatan Confederation, Employers of Poland and Corporate Connections, acting within the SprawdzaMY deregulation initiative, proposed legislative amendments aimed at reforming the use of pre-trial detention in Poland.
+The proposal sought to strengthen procedural safeguards, increase judicial oversight and limit the excessive use of long-term pre-trial detention, particularly in economic and business-related cases.
+The initiative was supported by references to recommendations issued by the Commissioner for Human Rights (Poland) and analyses published by the Helsinki Foundation for Human Rights.
+During the public debate surrounding the proposed reforms, the case of Przemysław Krych was cited by representatives of the business community as one of the examples illustrating concerns over the prolonged use of pre-trial detention in economic proceedings.